helpLost/rda/README.md

 #### NOTICE:
 **_Graphic integration is going to happen whenever I'm completely done coding all the functionality of the current game.
 Expect very few new features until graphic integration is began._**

-v0.1.58a is planned to be a major functionality change, changing almost all of the building functions and mechanics, along with adding the very first achievements (Seven in total).

 App is planned for v.1.0.0b.
 App's current planned language is C++ or C#, but that may change.

-Migration from Github is planned for v1.3.0b.
+Migration from Github is planned for v0.8.0b.
 This is when the game will _officially_ change out of the public domain, except for the versions currently uploaded to Github.
 Those will stay in the public domain.

 Getting mod support available is planned for v0.8.0a.